 run: terraform apply -auto-approve -input=false

 Next, we define global environment variables that can be used at any pipeline step with the keyword env.
-These are the AWS credentials to deploy (not a best practice for production, instead, use short-lived credentials and assume an AWS role), the Terraform logs verbosity, and the bucket name that contains our Terraform state for this setup.
+These are the AWS credentials to deploy (because this is not a best practice for production, you should use short-lived credentials and assume an AWS role instead), the Terraform logs verbosity, and the bucket name that contains our Terraform state for this setup.

 A job is composed of a sequence of steps.
 Each step is a task that runs in its own process in the GitHub Actions runner environment.